uktrade/orp/README.md

-# orp-frontend-prototype
+# Open Regulation Platform (ORP) - Application Prototype

-Repository for the Open Regulation Platform (ORP) project to demo displaying data returned by the DBT Public Data Gateway
+This repository will be used to consume searchable and filterable regulatory data returned by the DBT Public Data Gateway.